Ingrid Bergman: 1950–1955: Italian films with Rossellini

-1956−1972: Hollywood return
+1956–1972: Hollywood return

 After separating from Rossellini, Bergman starred in Jean Renoir's Elena and Her Men (Elena et les Hommes, 1956), a romantic comedy in which she played a Polish princess caught up in political intrigue.
-Bergman and Renoir had been wanting to work together.
-In Elena and Her Men, which Renoir had written for her, she plays a down-on-her-luck Polish princess, Elena Sorokowska.
+Bergman and Renoir had wanted to work together.
+In Elena and Her Men, which Renoir had written for her, she plays down-on-her-luck Polish princess Elena Sorokowska.
 The film was a hit in Paris when it premiered in September 1956.
 Candice Russell, commented that Bergman is the best thing in the film.
-Roger Ebert wrote, "The movie is about something else - about Bergman's rare eroticism, and the way her face seems to have an inner light on film.
+Roger Ebert wrote, "The movie is about something else—about Bergman's rare eroticism, and the way her face seems to have an inner light on film.
 Was there ever a more sensuous actress in the movies?"

-In 1956, Bergman also starred in a French adaptation of stage production of Tea and Sympathy.
+In 1956, Bergman also starred in a French adaptation of the stage production Tea and Sympathy.
 It was presented at the Théâtre de Paris, Paris.
 It tells a story of a "boarding school boy" who is thought to be homosexual.
 Bergman played the wife of the headmaster.
 She is supportive of the young man, grows closer to him and later has sex with him, as a way to "prove" and support his masculinity.
 It was a smash hit.

 Twentieth Century Fox had bought the rights to Anastasia with Anatole Litvak slated to direct.
-Buddy Adler, the executive producer wanted Bergman, then a still controversial figure in the States, to return to the American screen after a seven-year absence.
+Executive producer Buddy Adler wanted Bergman, then still a controversial figure in the States, to return to the American screen after a seven-year absence.
+Litvak also felt she would be an excellent actress for the part and insisted on her starring in the film.
 Fox agreed to take a chance, making her a box-office risk to play the leading role.
-Filming was going to be made in England, Paris, and Copenhagen.
+Filming would take place in England, Paris, and Copenhagen.

 Anastasia (1956) tells the story of a woman who may be the sole surviving member of the Romanov family.
 Yul Brynner is the scheming general, who tries to pass her off as the single surviving daughter of the late Tsar Nicholas II.
 He hopes to use her to collect a hefty inheritance.
 Anastasia was an immediate success.
-Bosley Crowther wrote in the New York Times, "It is a beautifully molded performance, worthy of an Academy Award and particularly gratifying in the light of Miss Bergman's long absence from commendable films."
+Bosley Crowther wrote in The New York Times, "It is a beautifully molded performance, worthy of an Academy Award and particularly gratifying in the light of Miss Bergman's long absence from commendable films."